 - Communication between VMC personnel, clients, and referring veterinarians will occur by phone, email, or text whenever possible.

-- Dependent on circumstances, speed at which animals need to be admitted, and staffing levels, the VMC team will communicate with owners (including history taking, discussing estimates, getting consent) over the phone once the animal is admitted.
+- Depending on circumstances, the speed at which animals need to be admitted, and staffing levels, the VMC team will communicate with owners (including history taking, discussing estimates, getting consent) over the phone once the animal is admitted.

 - Owners arriving with emergencies or appointments that have been deemed necessary will be asked to call the number they have been given by their veterinary healthcare team or the numbers posted at the small and large animal entrances.